Skip to main content

 4. Ogden Point Breakwater • Distance 1.8km • Easy

 Short on time but want to catch a great view of the sea?
 Check out this easy jaunt in any season!
-It is very close to central Victoria, making it an easy add-on to any itinerary.
+It is a 25-minute walk from the Victoria Visitor Centre, making it an easy add-on to any itinerary.

 5. Beacon Hill Park Loop • Distance 4.3km • Easy

-A favourite of visitors and locals alike, this park is on the edge of downtown Victoria.
-Offering a variety of family-friendly activities including a petting zoo, playgrounds, recreation facilities, and plenty of shady spots, Beacon Hill Park is a perfect place to relax and slow down for an afternoon.
+A favourite of visitors and locals alike, this park is a 20-minute walk from the Victoria Visitor Centre, offering a variety of family-friendly activities including a petting zoo, playgrounds, recreation facilities, and plenty of shady spots, Beacon Hill Park is a perfect place to relax and slow down for an afternoon.

 6. PKOLS (formerly Mount Douglas) - Irvine Trail • Distance 3.7km • Difficult

-Head out on this challenging 3.7km out-and-back trail in Saanich to capture an impressive panorama from the north end of town.
+Head out on this challenging 3.7km out-and-back trail in Saanich to capture an impressive panorama views, including Mount Baker, just a 20-minute drive outside Downtown Victoria.
 This is an on-leash, dog-friendly trail so your whole family can enjoy the challenge.
-There are several adjacent routes to turn this hike into a loop, so you won't be bored!
+There are several adjacent routes, ranging from easy to steep, to turn this hike into a loop, so you won't be bored!

 7. Princess Margaret Perimeter Hike • Distance 7.2km • Moderate

 If a day away from the crowds is your thing, this looping trail that circumnavigates Portland Island near Sydney will surely satisfy.
 You will be able to enjoy the beautiful views and quiet beaches in solitude.
-And if you're prepared for an overnight trip, camping is available, and leashed dogs are welcome.
+And if you're prepared for an overnight trip, camping is available for $5 per person per night, and leashed dogs are welcome.

 8. Gorge Park Loop • Distance 4.2km • Easy

-Gorge Park Loop introduces you to the Gorge waterway's peaceful ambiance.
+Gorge Park Loop, a 10-minute drive from the city centre, introduces you to the Gorge waterway's peaceful ambiance.
 A century-old Japanese Garden adds a touch of history to the experience.
 Explore and engage with the area's rich past as you take in the scenic surroundings.

 9 Cattle Point Loop • Distance 3.4km • Easy

-The Cattle Point Loop offers a quiet stroll along the water.
+The Cattle Point Loop, next to popular Willows Beach, offers a quiet stroll along the water.
 If you are looking for something longer, continue on and meet up with the Uplands Park Loop where you might see a few of the local deer grazing in the neighbourhood.

 Keep exploring